elvis-pan/elvis-pan.github.io/_posts/2021-02-26-coursereview.md

   - The midterm exams really test your deeper understanding of the algorithms, and the final was extremely hard.
 But, they were curved.
   - The only time-consuming part of the homeworks is programming in SML.
 Most labs consists of only one LeetCode Hard level problem, which should be much simpler if we just use C++.
 - 21-355 Principles of Real Analysis
   - The course uses the classical textbook *Principles of Mathematical Analysis* of Rudin.
-The homeworks and exams were mostly from the textbook and were not hard in general.
+The homeworks and exams were mostly from the textbook and were not hard in general, but this varies for different instructors.
   - If you are a great self-learner you can probably learn all the stuff all by yourself through reading the book.
 I don't recommend taking it if you do not plan to do a math major/minor.
 - 79-104 Global Histories
   - The topic was *Genocides and Weapons of Mass Destruction*.
 It's not the most interesting topic, but it's good to know a bit about it.
   - The workload was not very light as I expected, maybe because I'm a little perfectionist.
 The grading was very nice and gentle however.
 - 15-295 Competition Programming and Problem Solving
   - More like a club than a course.
 I plan to take more in the future.
   - If you know pretty much about competitive programming, it almost takes you no time.
-I never do competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total (the whole semester, average 1.5h per week) on it for the semester to get an A.
+I never did competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total (the whole semester, average 1.5h per week) on it for the semester to get an A.

 **Workload:** moderate-light.